noci0001/MyBlog/src/blog/2021-05-01-my-first-article.md

 <div style="padding: 2.5rem; display:grid; grid-template-columns: 1fr 1fr;
 ">
 <img width={{"800px"}} src={{"/assets/blog/meme1.jpg"}}></img>
-<p>*RIP to my work laptop that passed away a few hours into the hackathon.
+<p style="width:500px;">*RIP to my work laptop that passed away a few hours into the hackathon.
 For some reason, the entire GNOME desktop environment was removed after I took a break from working with the kuksa-client to establish a connection with the VR headset.</p>
 </div>